Health & Benefits

 • Money from other sources such as benefits, pensions, investment income, and gift,

-• Food or housing that someone gives you for free, and
+• Housing that someone gives you for free, and

 • Some of the income of your spouse, parent, or sponsor, if you live with them.